+Asset Category

-Asset Category Annual rate
+Annual rate

-Long leasehold buildings Plant, equipment and motor vehicles 1-2% 10-33%
+Long leasehold buildings

+Plant, equipment and motor vehicles

-Pianos 10%
+Pianos

-m) Stock
+k) Stock

 Stock is included at the lower of cost or net realisable value.
-Donated items of stock are recognised at fair value which is the amount the charity would have been willing to pay for the items on the open market.
+Donated items of stock are recognised on receipt at fair value which is the amount the charity would have been willing to pay for the items on the open market.

-n) Debtors
+I) Debtors

 Trade and other debtors are recognised at the settlement amount due after any trade discount offered.
-Prepayments are valued at the amount prepaid net of any trade discounts due.
+Prepayments are valued at the amount prepaid after taking account of any trade discounts due.

-o) Cash at bank and in hand
+m) Cash at bank and in hand